Alfresco/docs-alfresco/sap/5.1/config/advanced.md

 #### Behavior: sapContentConnectorWorkflow {#workflowBehavior}

 The behavior will create a new inbox task for a SAP user in his SAP Business Workplace (transaction `SBPW`) in the SAP system.
-The current document will be attached to this task as a refernce link.
+The current document will be attached to this task as a reference link.
 The inbox task can be related to any SAP Workflow then (depends on SAP customizing).
 To invoke the behavior, the `SAP Workflow Details` aspect must be added to a document in Content Services.
 Along with this aspect the required `SAP Connection Details` aspect is added automatically.
 The mandatory aspect values must be filled and if the properties are saved, the behavior is invoked (`onUpdateProperties`).

 The following table lists the required data of the aspect that's required to create the inbox task for the SAP user: